felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 Optional ps4pkg config build available *not available for Saint Seiya - The Sanctuary (Europe)

 How to install:
-Verify you game dump ISO sha1 hash before start and follow instructions each pach.
+Verify you game dump ISO sha1 hash before start, rename to redump filename or follow instructions in pach.

-Downloads:
+##DOWNLOADS:(RECOMENDED)

 !!Warning!! patch modifies parameters shared by memory card saves if you using a save prgress, in test if you have already save , game take memory card save data by default (all character patch unlock will not work) before test or use  make a bakup\copy of your save game for prevent undesired data loss